Mostafa305-eng/TMU/README.md

 # TMU
 Simple Time Management Unit

-By TMU , You can creat a periodic or one shot tasks.
+By TMU , You can creat a periodic tasks which come every certain ticks or one shot tasks.